 So, What Is The Best Temperature to Store Wine

-The storage temperature of the wine should always be between 50 and 65 degrees F. When it is storing in this range, the wine will develop quite nicely.
-In the days before chilling, the wine was stored in underground cellars and pits.
-When refrigerators appeared, it quickly became the easiest and most convenient way to store wine in them—thus allowing you to maintain all the time the same desired temperature.
+The storage temperature of the wine should always be between 50 and 65 degrees F. When you store wine in this range, the wine will develop quite nicely.
+In the days before chilling, you stored the wine in underground cellars and pits.
+When refrigerators appeared, it quickly became the easiest and most convenient way to store wine in them, thus allowing you to maintain the same desired temperature all the time.

 Science Plays an Essential Role in Winemaking

 In this day and age, science plays an essential role in winemaking.
 Over the years, science has proven that aging is actually a chain of chemical reactions that occur over time.
 Chemical reactions can be good or bad, depending on the temperature.
-Chemical reactions have unique energy factors that must be fulfilled in order for an individual response to occur.
-If the temperature is not right, the chemical reactions in the wine will not do the best work.
+Chemical reactions have unique energy factors that you must fulfill for an individual response to occur.
+If the temperature is not correct, the chemical reactions in the wine will not do the best work.

 Don’t Store Wine on Direct Sunlight or a Hot Zone

 If you store the wine in direct sunlight or a hot zone, an increase in temperature can cause a chemical reaction that can damage both the taste and the quality of the wine.
 A wine that has been injured by heat is usually browned by oxidation.
 When this happens, the taste and quality of the wine will not be the best.
 A wine that is damaged by the heat loses all aroma and color, making it virtually impossible to drink – or sell.